ds5678/BeachcombingAdjustments/README.md

 ﻿# Fur Clothing Mod

-This mod for *The Long Dark* allows you to change the in-game statistics of the craftable fur clothing.
+This mod for *The Long Dark* allows you to change the loot table for beachcombing.
 Requires ModSettings.

 ## Installation